This thread was archived. Please ask a new question if you need help.

 orange Firefox button (or Tools menu) > Add-ons > "gear" button > "Check for Updates"

 - Firefox's Safe Mode is a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using